Consensys/quorum/docs/Permissioning/Permissioning apis.md

 }
 ```
 #### quorumPermission.addNewRole
-This api can be executed by organization admin account to create a new role for the organization
+This api can be executed by an organization admin account to create a new role for the organization.
-* Input: org or sub org id, role id, account access(can be 0 - ReadOnly, 1 - Transact, 2 - ContractDeploy, 3 - FullAccess), isVoter, isAdminRole
+* Input: organiztion id or sub organization id, role id, account access (can be 0 - ReadOnly, 1 - Transact, 2 - ContractDeploy, 3 - FullAccess), isVoter, isAdminRole
 * Output: Status of the operation
 * Example:
 ```